 The simplest way is to use the Jochlift T-bar which rises from near the top station of the mountain railway.
-The other method involves taking the skis off and getting onto the small Seefelderjoch cable car which goes a little bit higher and has a short and often unpleasant (icy and/or stony) section before reaching the top of the draglift.
+The other method involves taking the skis off and getting onto the new Seefelderjoch cable car which goes a little bit higher and has a short and often unpleasant (icy and/or stony) section before reaching the top of the draglift.
 It is frequently the case that only one or the other is working.

 The last lift on this side is hidden away a little bit from the busier runs and, for that reason is a favourite of many local skiers.
 The Kaltwasser draglift serves the run that drops directly under the Rosshütte top station on the left of the mountain railway (looking up).
 Unfortunately at the weekend it is often used for ski club races.

 The easiest slope is the one at the bottom next to the Brandl draglift.
 This is a popular confidence-building slope that is used by lower intermediate skiers coming to the Rosshütte for the first time.
 In the afternoon it gets popular with skiers using the slope to get to the bottom station.

 After that, the Family run from the Rosshütte uses the main slope down from the mountain railway top station and then cuts under the mountain railway at around the level of the REX chairlift mid-station to join the bottom of the Kaltwasser run.
 From here it is a speedy schuss (or a long pole) through to the Hochegg mountain restaurant (with nice views over the plateau) and a gentle run down to the bottom of the area (which has been widened in certain places because of the popularity with ski tourers walking up the hill).